19 Ultimate Luxury Adventures And Destinations

 The best is ahead with 2022’s best travel experiences.

-Travel restrictions are lifting, hotels are opening, yachts are cruising and 2022 is the year to escape and explore in pure luxury.
+International travel is back, hotels are open and yachts are cruising again.
+Now is the perfect time to plan an escape in pure luxury.

 From sipping diamond-studded martinis in Tokyo to chasing the snow on a whirlwind global ski tour, the ultimate new ANZ openings as well as Montenegro, the Maldives and more—we’ve crafted the ultimate list of 19 luxury adventures and destinations for the year ahead.